 Ok, this title should be self evident, especially to long time readers of this blog.
 Here’s some data to “prove” it though.
 It comes from a report from The Engagement Institute, a collaboration of The Conference Board, Sirota-Mercer, Deloitte, ROI, and The Culture Works and Consulting LLP.
 Here’s what they found:

 I love this type of research because it talks to the data side of our brain and reminds us that our work isn’t all about the data!
-In my upcoming book, From Bud to Boss: Secrets to a Successful Transition to Remarkable Leadership, my co-author Guy Harris and I talk about task functions of leadership and people functions of leadership – and these facts are one reason why this difference is so important.
+In my book, From Bud to Boss: Secrets to a Successful Transition to Remarkable Leadership, my co-author Guy Harris and I talk about task functions of leadership and people functions of leadership.
+This fact illustrates the incredible connection between the two.

 - As leaders we are leading people.